ygraham/nlp-williams/README.md

 How to run:
 --------------------

-Run one-sided application of Williams Test to test the significance of the increase in correlation between r12 and r13 below, with sample size n:
+To run a one-sided application of Williams Test to test the significance of the increase in correlation between r12 and r13 below, with sample size n, where

-    - r12: Human scores and Metric A,
+    - r12: Pearson correlation between human scores and metric A,
-    - r13: Human scores and Metric B,
+    - r13: Pearson correlation between human scores and metric B,
-    - r23: Metric A and Metric B
+    - r23: Pearson correlation between metric A and metric B

      R --no-save --args \<r12\> \<r13\> \<r23\> \<n\> < williams.R